This blog may contain affiliate links. Read our disclosure policy for more info.

 New Zealand’s only floating underwater observatory is another unique way to see Milford Sound in winter.
 The Milford Sound Discovery Centre and Underwater Observatory is located in Harrison Cove and is only accessible by boat.

-You will find yourself 10 metres below sea level here.
-See the colourful sea life up close and discover different types of black coral usually found at depths of 500 metres in the sea.
+You will find yourself 10 meters below sea level here.
+See the colorful sea life up close and discover different types of black coral usually found at depths of 500 meters in the sea.

 You can learn all about the history of the Milford Sound area – from the very early days of Maori tribes to European settlers.
 The guides are very knowledgeable and will be sure to answer any questions you may have.